damarising/warri-emmanuel-/MapServer-Site-Gallery.md

-The MapServer Gallery is a community-driven page where you can list your MapServer application, and details, to help show new users the power of MapServer.
+The MapServer Gallery is a community-driven page where you can list your MapServer application (including MapServer-driven WMS, WFS,..services), and details, to help show new users the power of MapServer.
 Please share your application link here, and use the following (Markdown) format:

 ----